 - Country-specific presentations were also developed to support local advocacy efforts with governments to secure buy-in.
-Specifically, presentations summarized the national burden of diarrheal deaths, evidence on the effectiveness of zinc and ORS, key barriers to scale-up, and the potential impact of increased coverage on saving lives through evidence-based approaches. - Partners identified and engaged the appropriate levels of government (at both national and sub-national levels).
+Specifically, presentations summarized the national burden of diarrheal deaths, evidence on the effectiveness of zinc and ORS, key barriers to scale-up, and the potential impact of increased coverage on saving lives through evidence-based approaches. - > Identifying and engaging the right levels of government (e.g., national and sub-national) was important.